aamna-aamir/ClothScraper/README.md

 # ClothScraper

-ClothScraper is a web scraping project that extracts data from various clothing websites, including H&M, Aritzia, and Ardene.
+ClothScraper is a web scraping project that extracts data from various clothing websites including H&M, Aritzia, and Ardene.
-The project aims to provide users with a comprehensive database of clothing items, including their prices, descriptions, images, material composition, and links to each product.
+The project aims to provide users with a comprehensive database of clothing items, including their names, prices, descriptions, images, material composition, and links to each product.
 The data can be used for various purposes, such as price comparison, trend analysis, and fashion research.